eivindfjeldstad/validate/readme.md

 ### Property stripping

 By default, all values not defined in the schema will be stripped from the object.
 Set `.strip = false` on the options object to disable this behavior.
+This will likely be changed in a future version.

+### Strict mode
+When strict mode is enabled, properties that are not defined in the schema will trigger a validation error.
+Set `.strict = true` on the options object to enable strict mode.

 ## API